 In order to prevent over training, I like to plan some recovery weeks into my schedules.
 I’m also open to adjusting the schedules of my athletes when it makes sense (due to life getting really busy, fatigue, etc).

-This doesn’t mean that you take the week off.
+This doesn’t mean that you take the week off (unless you’re injured).
 Instead, you may cut back on the distance and/or intensity of your workouts.
 In my case, with a week at altitude, I completed a few more runs at an easy pace and simply accepted the effort and stimulus, while not being concerned about the pace of every run.

-Because of commitments most evenings and 85+ degree temps in Denver, I completed my runs early.
+During this week, because of commitments most evenings and 85+ degree temps in Denver, I completed my runs early.
 I did a modified strength run, some 7-8 mile runs at easy pace and a short tempo run.
 Also, as you can see below, my available time on the weekend was minimized due to some family commitments.
-In summary, my weekly distance was slightly less than each of the last 4 weeks, but I complete some quality runs and set myself up for a good long run to begin Week 8.
+In summary, my weekly distance was slightly less than each of the last 4 weeks, but I completed some quality runs and set myself up for a good long run to begin Week 8.